 Our surgeons in the Department of Colorectal Surgery have extensive training and experience in the management of anorectal disease.
 The typical symptoms of patients suffering from anorectal disease include: bleeding, pain, discharge and itch (or pruritus).
 Descriptions of the conditions commonly seen by specialists in anorectal disease are below.

 Hemorrhoids - A normal part of the anal anatomy, which helps control bowel motions and gas.
 When enlarged they may cause discomfort or bleeding and need assessment.
 Treatment is usually performed in the office with either dietary instructions or application of local hemorrhoid treatments which can be performed at the time of the initial office visit.
-Larger hemorrhoids may require an operation.
+Larger hemorrhoids may require surgical intervention.

 Anal Fissure - Patients have severe pain and sometimes bleeding after passing a bowel motion.
 Generally, medical treatments can be prescribed in the office.
 For cases which do not respond to this, a minor surgical procedure can be performed in the office under local anesthetic.

-Pilonidal Disease - Patients may develop abscesses between the buttocks, which can be treated in the office and, in rare cases, a general anesthetic required.
+Pilonidal Disease - Patients may develop abscesses between the buttocks, which can be treated during an office visit.
+A general anesthetic may be required in rare cases.
 Definitive later therapy may require a general anesthetic and subsequent wound care.

 Anorectal Sepsis and Fistula - Patients may have severe pain and swelling caused by an abscess in the anal region.
 The usual initial treatment involves insertion of a small plastic drain under local anesthetic in the office.
 Some patients with an abscess will later develop a fistula, which requires further treatment.
 Patients who require further treatment or patients who have a fistula at their initial visit may require surgery under general anesthetic.
 These fistulas sometimes require more than one treatment to heal completely.

 Malignant Tumors - In rare cases, patients develop a swelling or mass in the anal area which is caused by a cancer.
-Surgeons in this department are experienced at defining the treatment regimes for such tumors which may involve chemotherapy or radiation prior to surgery, or simply proceed with the surgery if needed.
+Surgeons in this department are experienced at defining the treatment regimes for such tumors.
+Treatment may involve chemotherapy, radiation prior to surgery or a combination of the three.